Why do hedgerows matter?

-The week was launched in 2021 to highlight the incredible contribution hedgerows make to halting biodiversity decline and tackling climate change.
+National Hedgerow Week was launched in 2021 to highlight the incredible contribution hedgerows make to halting biodiversity decline and tackling climate change.
+And in 2023, it's being held from Monday 8th May to Sunday 14th May - a wonderful chance to celebrate healthy hedgerows!

-It brings organisations and individauls together who love hedgerows.
+Hedgelink brings organisations and individuals ogether who love hedgerows.
 The site shares knowledge and ideas to encourage us all to act to manage, protect and conserver our hedgerows for the future.

 - Hedgerow management advice